8 Arrested After Shots Fired At Oak Lawn Hotel

 CHICAGO (CBS) — Oak Lawn police took eight people into custody after shots were fired at the Hilton Hotel in Oak Lawn just after midnight on Tuesday.

-Authorities received a 911 call regarding shots being fired at the hotel located at 9333 S. Cicero Avenue.READ MORE: NFL Owners Vote To Add 17th Game To 2021 Schedule; Bears To Visit Raiders In Extra Game
+Authorities received a 911 call regarding shots being fired at the hotel located at 9333 S. Cicero Avenue.READ MORE: 'We Don't Feel Like It's Time': As Indiana Removes Its Mask Mandate, Gary Keeps Its Residents Covered Up

 Authorities are asking anyone who may have witnessed the incident or has additional information, to contact the Oak Lawn Police Department Investigations Division at (708) 907-4051.